brunovianna/krita-colab-notebook/README.md

 Models can be stored in google drive if you have enough space.
-It uses the model script from https://github.com/Acly/krita-ai-diffusion/
+It uses the download model script from https://github.com/Acly/krita-ai-diffusion/